 While you've already received pre-approvals for the subjects and the credit load you wish to study at your host institution, you may wish to reduce your study load while you're overseas.

-To do this, you are required to inform the University of Melbourne and request an enrolment variation to the Placeholder subjects you've been enrolled in here.
+To do this, you are required to inform the University of Melbourne and request a change to your placeholder enrolment.
 Please submit an online enquiry with the following details:

 - Label the enquiry as 'Reduce study load while overseas'

-- Include your Student ID and host institution under 'Enquiry Title'
+- Include your Student ID and host institution under 'Subject'.

 If you are on a semester or year-long exchange program, you will need to ensure you still meet the minimum full-time load equivalents while overseas.
 To do this, check the 'Credit load' tab of your host institution's Programs Database entry.